alist-org/docs/docs/config/global.md

 ### Sign all

-Add signatures to the direct link of all files (whether with password or not)
+Add signatures to the direct link of all files (whether with password or not) That is https://xxxx.com/d/xx? ==**sign=vUQ5KFXnwMseKnIUXGRcfoG3cEHzKFBiPGp1NriMDXA=:0**==

+If you need to close it, you can close it yourself, but you need to pay attention to security issues.
+After closing the signature, if the site can be accessed by the public network, the password may be bypassed to access private files.

 ### Filename char mapping